Bikeman868/NPL/docs/LANGUAGE.md

 This `pipe` segments requests into 3 categories based on the path element of the http request.

 If the http request path starts with `/api` then this is a REST JSON request.
-In this case the pipe will route the request to the `App.Api` network, then to the `App.Http.Logger` process.
-It will also capture any `App.HttpResponse` messages emitted from the `App.Api` network, and route them to the `App.Http.Json` process.
+In this case the pipe will route the request to the `app.api` network, then to the `logger` process.
+It will also capture any `app.ApiResponse` messages emitted from the `app.api` network, and route them to the `json` process.

-The intent here is that the `App.Api` network will perform some processing and emit an `App.RestResponse` message.
-This message is routed to the `App.Http.Json` process, which serializes the response and emits an `npl.connection.httpListener.HttpResponse` message.
-This will be routed back to the `npl.connection.httpListener` because it added this rule to the route attached to the original `npl.connection.httpListener.HttpRequest` message.
+The intent here is that the `app.api` network will accept an `HttpRequest` message, perform some processing and emit an `app.ApiResponse` message.
+This message is routed to the `json` process, which serializes the response and emits an`HttpResponse` message.
+This message will be routed back to the `httpListener` because it added this rule to the route attached to the original `HttpRequest` message.

 If the http request path starts with `/ux` then this is an html page request.
 This is handled in a similar way to the API case, except that the response is Html instead of JSON.

-For all other paths, the message is routed to the `App.Http.NotFound` process which will emit the `App.Http.Json` process, which emits an `npl.connection.httpListener.HttpResponse` message containing a 404 status code.
+For all other paths, the message is routed to the `notFound` process which will emit an `HttpResponse` message containing a 404 status code.

+An alternate approach would be to define a message that encapsulates the `HttpRequest` and `HttpResponse` and push that through the processing pipeline, replacing the `HttpResponse` with a cloned one where the response needs to be changed as a result of processing.
+Trying to build this version would be a good exercise for the reader, and an oportunity to consider the pros and cons of these two appraoches.

 <a name="configuration"></a>
 # Configuration